Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Experimental setup

 \subsubsection{Standard Depolarizing Noise Model}

-The standard depolarizing noise model is commonly used for characterizing physical systems.
-This model assumes a symmetric depolarization to occur after each quantum gate with a probability $p$, meaning the quantum state is replaced by the maximally mixed state $I/2$ with probability $p$, and the state remains unchanged with the complementary probability of $1-p$. \begin{itemize} \item \textbf{Single-qubit gate errors:} A Pauli error, selected uniformly and independently from $\{X, Y,Z\}$, is drawn with probability $p_s$ after each single-qubit gate.
-Thus, each of the three errors occurs with probability $p_{s}/3$. \item \textbf{Two-qubit gate errors:} With probability $p_t$, each two-qubit gate is followed by a two-qubit Pauli error drawn uniformly and independently from the set $\{I, X, Y, Z\}\otimes \{I, X, Y, Z\}\backslash\{I\otimes I\}$.
-Each of the 15 possible errors occurs with probability $p_t/15$. \item \textbf{Measurement errors:} With probability $p_{m}$, each single-qubit measurement results in a flipped outcome. \item \textbf{State preparation errors:} With probability $p_{p}$, the preparation of the $\ket{0}$ state flips to $\ket{1}$ and the preparation of the $\ket{+}$ state flips to $\ket{-}$. \end{itemize}
+The standard depolarizing noise model assumes a symmetric depolarization error after each quantum gate with a probability $p$.
+This produces a maximally mixed state $I/2$, with probability $p$, and the quantum state remains unchanged with probability of $1-p$.
+This noise model can also be described in terms of discrete Pauli errors and reflects one of the most standard circuit-level noise models. \begin{itemize} \item \textbf{Single-qubit gate errors:} After each single-qubit gate a Pauli error ($\{X, Y, Z\}$) occurs with probability $p_{s}/3$. \item \textbf{Two-qubit gate errors:} After each two-qubit gate, the corresponding qubits can suffer error from $\{I, X, Y, Z\}\otimes \{I, X, Y, Z\}\backslash\{I\otimes I\}$.
+Each of the possible errors occurs with probability $p_t/15$. \item \textbf{Measurement errors:} Each measurement outcome is followed by a bit flip error with probability $p_{m}$. \item \textbf{State preparation errors:} The initial states prepared in $\ket{0}$ flips to $\ket{1}$ and the state prepared in $\ket{+}$ flips to $\ket{-}$ with probability $p_{p}$. \end{itemize}